Chart Color Schemes

 Employment conditions in Main Beach demonstrate exceptional strength compared to most Australian markets

-Employment growth over the past year was estimated at 2.1%.
-There are 2,362 residents currently employed with a workforce participation rate of 51.6%, compared to Rest of Qld's 59.1%.
-Key industries include health care & social assistance, professional & technical services, and education & training.
-The area specializes in professional & technical jobs, with an employment share 1.9 times the regional level.
+As of September 2025, 2,366 residents are employed while the unemployment rate is 2.3% lower than Rest of Qld's rate of 4.1%.
+Workforce participation in Main Beach lags significantly at 51.6%, compared to Rest of Qld's 59.1%.
+Key industries of employment among residents include health care & social assistance, professional & technical services, and education & training.
+The area has a particular specialization in professional & technical services with an employment share that is 1.9 times the regional level.

-Conversely, agriculture, forestry & fishing has lower representation at 0.7% compared to the regional average of 4.5%.
-The worker-to-resident ratio is 0.8, indicating above-normal local employment opportunities.
-Over a 12-month period ending June 2025, employment increased by 2.1%, while unemployment remained relatively stable.
-In comparison, Rest of Qld saw employment growth of 1.8% and unemployment rise by 0.2 percentage points.
-National employment forecasts from Jobs and Skills Australia (Sep-22) project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Main Beach's industry mix suggests local employment should grow by 6.9% over five years and 14.0% over ten years, though this is an illustrative extrapolation not accounting for localized population projections.
+Conversely, agriculture, forestry & fishing shows lower representation at 0.7% compared to the regional average of 4.5%.
+The ratio of 0.8 workers for each resident indicates local employment opportunities are above the norm.
+Over a 12-month period ending in September 2025, employment increased by 2.5%, while labour force grew by 2.3%, causing the unemployment rate to fall by 0.2 percentage points.
+In comparison, Rest of Qld recorded employment growth of 1.7% and a rise in unemployment by 0.3 percentage points during the same period.
+State-level data up to 25-Nov shows Queensland's employment contracted by 0.01%, with an unemployment rate of 4.2%, closely aligned with the national rate of 4.3%.
+Jobs and Skills Australia projects national employment growth at 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these projections to Main Beach's employment mix suggests local employment should increase by 6.9% over five years and 14.0% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not consider localized population projections.

 Frequently Asked Questions - Employment